• Skip to primary navigation

 Author: Karen Westbrook Moderow

-The Bible Companion Book 5 helps you face hard questions about pain and evil from a perspective of hope.
+The Bible Companion Book 7 helps you reconcile the realities of life with the promises of God.
 A simple one-chapter-a-day format lets you engage with Scriptures without the pressure of schedules, homework, or heavy reading loads.
 Short daily readings and thought-provoking questions connect your story to God’s Word.
-For personal, group, or homeschool Bible Study.
+For personal, group, or homeschool Bible study.

 My Thoughts: